 However, it is not just flight info that is important, but also how we intend to arrive at the apartment (If by Uber/Lyft, we ask the host: How much should it be?
 If by public transport, we inquire: Can you provide walking directions from the train station/bus stop?).

-We also inform the host of other travel details, like if we are traveling internationally without an immediate cell signal or internet connection (meaning, we might not be able to communicate while in transit).
+We also inform our Airbnb host of other travel details, like if we are traveling internationally without an immediate cell signal or internet connection (meaning, we might not be able to communicate while in transit).

 Pro Tip: It is also important to communicate to your host any issues that arise throughout the stay.
 Is something broken?
 Is something missing?
 Let them know; if they don’t know about the issue, they can’t fix it.